25A0/Quadtastic/README.md

 # Quadtastic!

-This is a little LÖVE tool to handle sprite atlases while keeping your sanity.
+This is a little standalone LÖVE tool to manage sprite sheets and color palettes.

 ![Screenshot of Quadtastic](screenshots/screenshot.png)